Holden Torana: LC

 The next generation of Holden Torana, the LC-series, appeared in October 1969 and was made available with a range of a four-cylinder or six-cylinder engines.
 The inline six had a capacity of 138 cu in (badged as the '2250'); a 161 cu in engine (badged as the '2600') was optional.
 The six-cylinder cars had a longer wheelbase (100 inches against the 95.8 in of four-cylinder models), a more aggressively styled and longer nose to accommodate the larger engines, and offered a choice of three-speed column shift or four-speed floor shift manual transmissions or the new locally GM-manufactured 'Trimatic' three-speed automatic transmission with column or floor shift.
 A bench front seat was available for some column shift models.
-The LC Torana scored Wheels magazine's Car of the Year award for 1969.
+The LC Torana won Wheels magazine's Car of the Year award for 1969.

 The four-cylinder engine was initially of 1,159 cc, and offered either 56 or 69 hp.
 The more powerful Brabham Torana engine was not carried over to the LC-series and the model itself was also discontinued.
 In July 1971, a bigger overhead cam 1.6-litre engine with 80 hp was added; this engine was also sourced from Vauxhall in the UK.
 The 1600 OHC engine option also included a strengthened gearbox.

 Body styles were based upon the previous HB-series, but the new six-cylinder cars were of a significantly different external appearance.
 All LC Toranas shared a new body shape rear of the 'B' pillar, but shared windscreen and front doors carried over from the HB-series (modified with the recessed door handles now required by Australian Design Rules [ADRs]; further to this, all LC four-cylinder cars carried over HB body panels forward of the 'A' pillar.
 The LC-series was available in two-door and four-door versions of base (four-cylinder only), S, or SL specification, as well as a two-door sports model called the GTR.
 The new Torana GTR effectively replaced the previous series' Brabham Torana, but raised the performance level significantly with its uniquely specified '2600S' six-cylinder engine.